urbit/urbit/ARCH.md

 - responses from `btc-provider`
 - connectivity status from `btc-provider`
 - address lookup requests from `btc-wallet-store`
-- newlyy generated/watched addresses from `btc-wallet-store`
+- newly generated/watched addresses from `btc-wallet-store`

 Outgoing data:
 - pokes `btc-wallet-store` with address updates